 All Team Travel for seasonal and post-season travel must be pre-approved by the Athletic Director or Assistant Athletic Director Designee.
 All team travel arrangements for away contests are itemized, trip-by-trip, during the budget process.
 Coaches are expected to remain within the established budget for each trip.

-Generally, travel arrangements include: Completing travel request paperwork; arranging for lodging, airfare, buses, shuttles and team meals; developing the team travel itinerary, obtaining team travel per-diem (UHV Policy B-16), maintaining detailed original receipts and preparing any travel reimbursement vouchers.
+Generally, travel arrangements include Completing travel request paperwork; arranging for lodging, airfare, buses, shuttles, and team meals; developing the team travel itinerary, if necessary, obtaining team travel per-diem (UHV Policy B-16), maintaining detailed original receipts, and preparing any travel reimbursement vouchers.
 (References)

 Team Travel Cards

 To facilitate athletic team travel, the University provides for the issuance of Gas Cards for fuel expenses, Travel Cards for hotel, airfare, vehicle rentals, and chartered bus expenses and ProCards for other appropriate travel expenses associated with away events.
-These cards are available to coaches and staff as deemed necessary by the Athletic Director and are intended to pay for the majority of expenses (i.e. hotels, airfare, chartered bus, meals, and incidental expenses) during team travel.
+These cards are available to coaches and staff as deemed necessary by the Athletic Director and are intended to pay for most expenses (i.e., hotels, airfare, chartered bus, meals, and incidental expenses) during team travel.

 Travel Request Form

-Early in the academic year, once the team travel schedules haves been established, one Travel Request will be prepared for each competition.
+Early in the academic year, once the team travel schedules have been established, one Travel Request will be prepared for each competition.

 Team Travel Reimbursement